-ACADEMIC PROCEDURES
+CURRICULUM AND ACADEMIC PROCEDURES

-Senior School Academic Leadership Team
+Senior School Academic Curriculum Leadership Team

 The academic progress of all students in the Senior School is promoted, overseen and monitored by the Senior School Academic Leadership Team (SSALT).
-This team is led by the Deputy Head Academic who is supported by three Assistant Heads Academic (of the Curriculum, Inclusion and Enrichment, and a Director of Studies.)
-All subject areas have a Head of Department or Subject Coordinator who takes responsibility for the teaching and learning that takes place in these disciplines.
+This team is led by the Deputy Head Academic who is supported by three Assistant Heads; a Director of Studies; an Assistant Head - Additional Curriculum and Outreach; and an Assistant Head - Co-Curriculum and Staff Development.
+All subject areas have a Head of Department or Subject Coordinator, who takes responsibility for the teaching and learning that takes place in these disciplines.